dotnet/runtimelab/docs/using-nativeaot/reflection-in-aot-mode.md

 `Assembly.GetCallingAssembly` can be in certain situations simulated by `Assembly.GetEntryAssembly`.

-To enable simulated `Assembly.GetEntryAssembly`, you will need:
+To enable simulated `Assembly.GetCallingAssembly`, you will need:

 ```xml
   <ItemGroup>